maliput/maliput_documentation/docs/maliput_backends.rst

 maliput_osm
 -----------

-`maliput_osm <https://github.com/maliput/maliput_osm>`_ is a backend that implements the `maliput` API on top of the `Lanelet2` road format.
+`maliput_osm <https://github.com/maliput/maliput_osm>`_ is a backend that implements the `maliput` API for the `Lanelet2` specification.
 This format is also based on OpenStreetMap (OSM) data.
-The package provides several OSM maps (`maliput_osm/resources <https://github.com/maliput/maliput_osm/tree/main/resources/osm>`_) as example however any other OSM map can be used.
+The package provides several OSM maps (`maliput_osm/resources <https://github.com/maliput/maliput_osm/tree/main/resources/osm>`_) as example, however any other OSM map can be used.

 Some characteristics:
   * Supports a large subset of the OSM specification.